aminnekoufar/mikrotik_updater/README.md

 in ip.txt write all ip mikrotik like > ip/user/password

-in file add *.npk file for all architectur your mikrotik
+in file add *.npk file for all architectur your mikrotiks